cocos/cocos-docs/en/scripting/asset-bundle.md

 ### Dynamically load Asset

-The `load` method is provided in Asset Bundle to load resources located in a directory set to Asset Bundle, with the same parameters as `cc.resources.load`, you just need to pass in the path of the resource relative to the Asset Bundle directory, and the end of the path **can not** contain the file extension.
+The `load` method is provided in Asset Bundle to load resources located in a directory set to Asset Bundle, with the same parameters as `cc.resources.load`, you just need to pass in the path of the resource relative to the Asset Bundle directory, and the end of the path **CAN NOT** contain the file extension.

 ```js
 cc.assetManager.loadBundle('bundle1', function (err, bundle) {